hmchen47/DevOps/Networking/CiscoCert/300-208.SISAS/i06-Profiling.md

     + By default, dynamic profiling is turned off
         + Endpoints are still automatically profiled based on MAC address
         + However, only device vendor can be detected, so it’s not very specific
-    + Demo: ISE - Administration > Idenitity Management > Identities > Endpoints > Add:
+    + Demo: ISE - Administration > Identity Management > Identities > Endpoints > Add:
         + MAC Address=48:f8:3b:2e:25:32
-        + Static Assignment (Specific group addigned, but not shown in Authorization policy): Policy Assignment=Apple-iPad, ...
+        + Static Assignment (Specific group added, but not shown in Authorization policy): Policy Assignment=Apple-iPad, ...
         + Static Group Assignment (Able to be used in Authorization Policy): Identity Group Assignment=Cisco-IP-Phone
         + If both selected, device auto detected